fbpx

 English Market

-This brings us to a different type of market: the English Market.
-An absolute must-see on your trip to Cork (even Queen Elizabeth visited here in 2011), the market is housed in a brick and iron building with 140 stalls and features purveyors of bread, olive oil, meats, and cheeses.
+Cork’s English Market is an absolute must-see on your trip (even Queen Elizabeth visited here in 2011), the market is housed in a brick and iron building with 140 stalls and features purveyors of bread, olive oil, meats, and cheeses.
 There is a fresh-fish alley and the well-known O’Reilly’s Tripe and Drisheen—the last existing retailer of a Cork specialty, tripe (cow’s stomach), and drisheen (blood sausage).
 As you wander, purchase items for an outdoor picnic or stop for a meal at the Farmgate Café, located in a terraced gallery above the market.
 All ingredients at the café are sourced directly from the local vendors, so this is a great place to try tripe and drisheen, if you feel adventurous, or corned beef and colcannon (mashed cabbage and potatoes) for something more accessible and delicious.

 Next, head west to Fitzgerald Park.
 Spanning 18 acres, the park features onsite gardens, swings, a fountain, and the Cork Public Museum, which housed the Cork International Exhibition of 1902 and 1903 before opening as a public park in 1906.
 Admission is free, and you can picnic, play, rest, or wander the park; the choice is yours.